Teen climber falls 500 feet on Mount Hood, and survives

 Somehow, Gurbaz Singh survived, suffering only a broken leg.

-"A lot of things had to happen just right for him to come out of that with just a fractured leg," Sgt.
-Marcus Mendoza, a public information officer with the Clackamas County Sheriff's Office, told The Washington Post.
-"The way it was described to me yesterday is that professional mountaineers know they cannot fall in that area because there's no way to rescue yourself."
+“A lot of things had to happen just right for him to come out of that with just a fractured leg,” Sgt.
+Marcus Mendoza, a public information officer with the Clackamas County Sheriff’s Office, said.
+“The way it was described to me yesterday is that professional mountaineers know they cannot fall in that area because there’s no way to rescue yourself.”

 The Canadian teen’s dramatic rescue from the Oregon mountain unfolded over several hours Monday, chronicled through a local TV station’s live stream and tweets from the sheriff’s office.
 A team of search and rescue coordinators hiked up to the injured climber, who was stranded at an elevation of about 10,500 feet.
 They arrived around 1 p.m. — four hours after the call for help came in.